 We should point out though that we can’t make completely bespoke items: it’s just too costly and time consuming to create new patterns and develop new products from scratch.

 Yes: we run a Customer Loyalty Scheme through our main website.
-Once you’ve spent £500 on products online, you qualify for a 10% discount on full-price purchases through the main website (Custom Sized clothing excluded) for the remainder of that year and the whole of the next year.
+Once you’ve spent £500 on products online, you qualify for a 10% discount on full-price purchases through the main website (Custom Sized clothing excluded) for the following six months.

 Absolutely.
 We’re happy to advise on sizing, but we realise that sometimes the fit won’t be quite what you’re looking for.
 All of our standard products – including Sale and Bargain Box items – can be returned within 30 days of delivery for an exchange or full refund (just make sure they’re unused and in their original packaging).